hashicorp/terraform-guides/infrastructure-as-code/dynamic-aws-creds/README.md

 commands will detect it and remind you to do so if necessary.
 ```

-### Step 7: "Consumer" Workspace Plan to Provision `Group` & `User` Resources
+### Step 7: "Consumer" Workspace Plan to Provision EC2 Instance

-First log in to your [AWS Console](https://console.aws.amazon.com) and navigate to the IAM "Users" tab.
+First, login to your [AWS Console](https://console.aws.amazon.com) and navigate to the IAM `Users` tab.
 Search for the username prefix `vault-token-terraform-dynamic-aws-creds-producer`.
-Nothing will show up in your intitial search, but we are now prepared to do a "Refresh" after we run a `terraform plan` to verify that the dynamic IAM credentials were in fact created by Vault and used by Terraform.
+Nothing will show up in your initial search, but we are now prepared to do a "Refresh" after we run a `terraform plan` to verify that the dynamic IAM credentials were in fact created by Vault and used by Terraform.

-In the [consumer-workspace/main.tf Terraform template](consumer-workspace/main.tf) we've defined 2 AWS resources to be provisioned, the [`aws_iam_group`](https://www.terraform.io/docs/providers/aws/r/iam_group.html) & the [`aws_iam_user`](https://www.terraform.io/docs/providers/aws/r/iam_user.html).
-Assuming the credentials passed into the AWS provider have access to create the `Group` and `User` resources, the plan should run successfully.
+In the [consumer-workspace/main.tf#L46-L55](consumer-workspace/main.tf#L46-L55) Terraform template we've defined an [`aws_instance`](https://www.terraform.io/docs/providers/aws/r/instance.html) to be provisioned.
+Assuming the credentials passed into the AWS provider have access to create the EC2 Instance resource, the plan should run successfully.

-Now run a plan to inspect what Terraform is going to provision in the "Consumer" Workspace and verify a new set of IAM credentials were created after running the plan.
+Now run a `terraform plan` to inspect what Terraform is going to provision in the "Consumer" Workspace and verify a new set of IAM credentials were created after running the plan.

-The reason the IAM credentials were created is we have a [`vault_aws_access_credentials` Data Source](https://www.terraform.io/docs/providers/vault/d/aws_access_credentials.html) in our [consumer-workspace/main.tf Terraform template](consumer-workspace/main.tf) that is requesting the Vault provider to [read AWS IAM credentials](https://www.vaultproject.io/docs/secrets/aws/index.html#usage) from the role named `dynamic-aws-creds-producer-role` in Vault's AWS Secret Engine.
+The reason the IAM credentials were created is we have a [`vault_aws_access_credentials` Data Source](https://www.terraform.io/docs/providers/vault/d/aws_access_credentials.html) in our [consumer-workspace/main.tf#L19-L27](consumer-workspace/main.tf#L19-L27) Terraform template that is requesting the Vault provider to [read AWS IAM credentials](https://www.vaultproject.io/docs/secrets/aws/index.html#usage) from the role named `dynamic-aws-creds-producer-role` in Vault's [AWS Secrets Engine](https://www.vaultproject.io/docs/secrets/aws/index.html).

-These credentials are generated by Vault with the [IAM policy](https://www.terraform.io/docs/providers/vault/r/aws_secret_backend_role.html#policy) configured in the [`vault_aws_secret_backend_role` role resource](https://www.terraform.io/docs/providers/vault/r/aws_secret_backend_role.html), and a [`default_lease`](https://www.terraform.io/docs/providers/vault/r/aws_secret_backend.html#default_lease_ttl_seconds) and [`max_lease_ttl`](https://www.terraform.io/docs/providers/vault/r/aws_secret_backend.html#max_lease_ttl_seconds) configured on the [AWS Secret Engine](https://www.terraform.io/docs/providers/vault/r/aws_secret_backend.html).
-These resources were configured by the "Producer" in the [producer-workspace/main.tf Terraform template](producer-workspace/main.tf).
+These credentials are generated by Vault with the appropriate [IAM policy](https://www.terraform.io/docs/providers/vault/r/aws_secret_backend_role.html#policy) configured in the [`vault_aws_secret_backend_role` role](https://www.terraform.io/docs/providers/vault/r/aws_secret_backend_role.html) resource, and a [`default_lease`](https://www.terraform.io/docs/providers/vault/r/aws_secret_backend.html#default_lease_ttl_seconds) and [`max_lease_ttl`](https://www.terraform.io/docs/providers/vault/r/aws_secret_backend.html#max_lease_ttl_seconds) configured on the [AWS Secret Engine](https://www.terraform.io/docs/providers/vault/r/aws_secret_backend.html).
+These resources were configured by the "Producer" in the [producer-workspace/main.tf#L13-L40](producer-workspace/main.tf#L13-L40) Terraform template.

-Because the `default_lease` is set to `60` seconds, Vault will expire those IAM credentials after `60` seconds and they should dissapear from the AWS IAM Console.
+Because the `default_lease_ttl_seconds ` is set to `60` seconds, Vault will revoke those IAM credentials and they will be removed from the AWS IAM console after `60` seconds.
 Every Terraform run moving forward will now use it's own unique set of AWS IAM credentials that are scoped to whatever the "Producer" has defined!

 #### CLI